hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 ## Writing model output to a hub

-When submitting model output to a hub, it should be placed in a folder with the name of your model in the model outputs folder specified by the hub administrator (this is usually called `model-output`).
-Below are two examples of writing model output to a hub in R and Python using parquet and CSV files.
+When submitting model output to a hub, it should be placed in a folder with the name of your `model_id` in the model outputs folder specified by the hub administrator (this is usually called `model-output`).
+Below are R and Python examples for writing Hubverse-compliant model output files in both CSV and parquet format.
 In these examples, we are assuming the following variables already exist:

  - `model_out` is the tabular output from your model formatted as specified